-TITLE IV, PART B - 21ST CENTURY COMMUNITY LEARNING CENTERS (PRC 110)
+TITLE IV, PART B - 21ST CENTURY COMMUNITY LEARNING CENTERS (PRC 0110)

-PROGRAM REPOR UNIFORM CHART CFDA #: RT CODE: T OF ACCOUNTS CODE: 110 XXXX-110-XXX 84.287C TYPE: Dollars TERM: Up to 27 months PURPOSE: The purpose of the 21st Century Community Learning Centers (21st CCLC) program is to establish or expand community learning centers that provide academic enrichment opportunities during non-school hours for children, particularly students who attend high-poverty and low-performing schools.
+CFDA #: 84.287C

+PURPOSE: The purpose of the 21st Century Community Learning Centers (21st

+CCLC) program is to establish or expand community learning centers that provide academic enrichment opportunities during non-school hours for children, particularly students who attend high-poverty and low-performing schools.
 The program helps students meet State and local student standards in core academic subjects, such as reading and math; offers students a broad array of enrichment activities that can complement their regular academic programs; and offers literacy and other educational services to the families of participating children.

-ELIGIBILITY: are eligible to apply for fundin ools, and public or private organizations g.
-Grants will be made based on a pients to be funded and selected on the e Request for Proposal (RFP).
-State Board of Education ap of funds. proval is required before allocation FORMULA: N/A
+ELIGIBILITY: PSUs, private schools, and public or private organizations are eligible to apply for funding.
+Grants will be made based on a competitive process, with recipients to be funded and selected on the basis of criteria specified in the Request for Proposal (RFP).
+State Board of

+Education approval is required before allocation of funds.

+FORMULA: N/A

 - 1) For each cohort, grants will be awarded for three years.
 Funding for each of the three years will be subject to the availability of funds and will be based on evidence of compliance with state and federal laws, progress towards fully implementing the approved program, and progress towards local program goals (including enrollment and attendance goals). - a.
 For each cohort of approved applicants, funding allotted in the first two years of the grant will be available for 27 months.
 Funding allotted for the final year will only be available for 15 months.
 Funding will be subject to reversion on the following basis: - i.
 Any unobligated Year 1 funds as of September 30th following completion of the second year of the grant; - ii.
-Any unobligated Year 2 or Year 3 funds as of September 30th following_completion of the third year of the grant. - 2) The minimum amount of an allotment to eligible entities is \$50,000, and the maximum amount is not to exceed \$300,000 unless the program administrators, with State Board approval, deem another amount as necessary to operate a program. - 3) Any unallotted funds created from previous years will be used to cover allowable expenditures for current year projects until the previous year's funds have been used.
+Any unobligated Year 2 or Year 3 funds as of September 30th following completion of the third year of the grant. - 2) The minimum amount of an allotment to eligible entities is \$50,000, and the maximum amount is not to exceed \$400,000 unless the program administrators, with State Board approval, deem another amount as necessary to operate a program. - 3) Any unallotted funds created from previous years will be used to cover allowable expenditures for current year projects until the previous year's funds have been used.